pivotal/docs-tap/scst-policy/install-scst-policy.hbs.md

 # Install Supply Chain Security Tools - Policy Controller

-Supply Chain Security Tools - Policy Controller is installed as part of Tanzu Application Platform's Full, Iterate, and Run profiles.
-Use the instructions in this topic to manually install this component.
+You install Supply Chain Security Tools - Policy Controller as part of Tanzu Application Platform's Full, Iterate, and Run profiles.
+You can use the instructions in this topic to manually install SCST - Policy Controller.

 > **Note** Follow the steps in this topic if you do not want to use a profile to install Supply Chain Security Tools - Policy Controller.
 For more information about profiles, see [About Tanzu Application Platform components and profiles](../about-package-profiles.hbs.md).